 4.5 In cases where a staff member who has entered into a pre-retirement agreement reaches the prescribed age at which employer contributions must cease, then the University’s superannuation contribution will be paid as salary.

 The relevant Executive member is authorised to approve the arrangements of a pre- retirement agreement following advice from Human Resources.

-The University may make changes to this policy and procedures from time to time to improve the effectiveness of its operation.
-In this regard, any staff member who wishes to make any comments about this Policy is welcome to forward their suggestions to the Human Resources Advisory Service.
+The University may make changes to this policy from time to time to improve the effectiveness of its operation.
+In this regard, any staff member who wishes to make any comments about this policy is welcome to forward their suggestions to Human Resources.